akuzko/re-use-form/README.md

 - `reset([attrs])` - clears form errors and sets form attributes provided value.
   If no value provided, uses object that was passed to initial `useForm` hook call.
 - `usePartial` - helper hook used to define form partials.
-- `useMoreValidations` (experimental) - helper hook used to declare optional validations that depend on other values.

 ### More Convenient Usage